Sander-Drange/BackendExam/README.md

 ## Dependencies

-This project utilizes a variety of dependencies for optimal functionality and efficiency, such as <3Lombok<3.
+This project utilizes a variety of dependencies for optimal functionality and efficiency, such as Lombok.
 Here's an overview of these dependencies and how we hacve integrated it in the project (mostly for our own internal reference):

 - **Spring Boot Starter Web:** A core dependency for building the web application.
 It is used to create RESTful APIs with Spring MVC, offering a robust framework for handling web requests.
 - **Spring Boot Starter Data JPA:** This dependency is essential for ORM (Object-Relational Mapping) and database operations.
 It leverages the Java Persistence API to streamline database interactions.